akbasliogulcan/ecommerce-/README.md

 E-commerce Shop Project
 Overview

 This is a modern e-commerce web application built using HTML, CSS, JavaScript (with modules) and leverages browser localStorage for cart persistence.
-The live demo is available at: https://ecommercebutik.netlify.app/
+The live demo is available at: clothesakbasli.netlify.app

 Features